TeachBooks/mirror_teachbook_manual/book/basic-features/utterances.md

 Users need to have a GitHub-account to post a message.
 Although this might be a burden, it allows students to track their previous posts and set up notifications on follow-up posts.

+If you'd like notifications on new posts in your book, which end up as issues in your GitHub repository, you can configure the GitHub `watch` settings to do so as [explained here](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).

 Below you see an example of this feature!

 ## Example discussion